-Colloquium I is carried out in 8th week and consists of two parts.
-The first part of colloquium consists of the test with 10 questions where students are supposed to complete the statement or answer the question.
-Test questions are based on the practicum content.
-(Neurological Examination Made Easy, Fuller G. Pub.
+Test consists of 10 questions.
+There are two types of questions: a) those that students are supposed to complete the statement (see below) and b) questions with 4 offered answers out of which one is correct

+Test questions are based on practicum content (Neurological Examination Made Easy, Fuller G. Pub.
 Churchill Livingstone 5th.
 Ed.)